 PayPal & Merchant Accounts Are Not Mutually Exclusive

 Here at Merchant Maverick, we like to give clear answers.
 However, there’s simply no definitive response to the PayPal vs. merchant account debate.
 The best choice is always the one that meets your needs.

 If you primarily sell online, there’s a definite advantage to PayPal: its eCommerce suite is very, very difficult to beat, though some premium features will cost you more.
 However, it also has partnerships with some very solid POS systems in the retail and hospitality worlds.
 While there’s an inherent risk in using PayPal, it’s not guaranteed that you’ll encounter trouble and you can take steps to mitigate your risk and reduce the chances of a transaction being held up.

 If you choose a merchant account, you could see lower rates and better reliability.
 You’ll also potentially have access to a much larger pool of POS systems, a more diverse selection of rates, and a wide range of additional tools.
 However, it will depend entirely on the merchant account provider you choose, as merchant service providers are most definitely not created equal.

 A merchant account will typically give you more account stability.
 But to get it, you’ll likely have to have an established processing history and bring in at least $5,000 per month in credit card transactions.
 (However, $10,000/month is more appropriate.)
 Fall below that volume and you may pay more per transaction or be subject to monthly minimum fees.
 Those fees can quickly stack up and eat into profits.

-Still want to learn more about payment processing?
-Check out our ebook, “The Beginner’s Guide to Payment Processing.”
-If you need help or have additional questions, please don’t hesitate to reach out!
-We are always here to help!
+Merchant accounts and payment processing are Merchant Maverick’s original specialty, so if you need advice or have additional questions, please don’t hesitate to reach out!
+We’re always here to help!